 Statutory rape is governed by California Penal code section 261.5 and is defined as having sexual intercourse with a person under 18 years of age, and in this case, consent is irrelevant.
 No ejaculation is necessary, just penetration, no matter how slight.

 The crime of statutory rape is charged as a misdemeanor if the age difference is three years or less.
 If the age difference is more significant than three years, the crime may be charged as a misdemeanor or felony.
 The difference between statutory rape and the other rape categories is that a conviction of statutory rape does not require lifetime sex offender registration but may result in jail time of up to 3 years.

 The fourth rape category is rape in concert and is defined as the crime of voluntarily aiding and assisting another person to commit rape.

 Sexual Assault Defense Lawyer in Los Angeles

-The consequences of sexual assault crimes include penalties such as jail or prison, fines, lifetime sex offender registration required by California Penal code section 290, probation, community service, counseling.
+The consequences of sexual assault crimes include penalties such as jail or prison, fines, lifetime sex offender registration required by California Penal code section 290, probation, community service, and counseling.
 Whether the crime will be charged as a misdemeanor or felony is within the prosecutor's discretion.
 As Defense Attorneys, we will try to minimize the charges as much as possible.

-Some of the defenses we may use on your behalf are consent, mistaken identity, lack of credibility.
+Some of the defenses we may use on your behalf are consent, mistaken identity, and lack of credibility.
 As your advocate, we will thoroughly investigate your charges and build a solid and persuasive defense when you hire us.
 Call us, and we will discuss everything further in detail during your free face-to-face consultation.

 August 2015 – Not Guilty Verdict in Attempted Rape Case